JamFfm/TFTDisplay/README.md

 >
 >BUT I DID NOT USE THE COMMANDS OF THIS PAGE!
 >
->*I put a 48 Ohm resistor inbetween LCD-Pin of TFT and the Raspi Pin.
+>*I put a 48 Ohm resistor inbetween LED-Pin of TFT and the Raspi Pin.

 ![](https://github.com/JamFfm/TFTDisplay/blob/master/50%20Ohm%20at%20lsd%20pin.png "Wiring")